-This is Bedfordshire, these tracts of land haven't changed since before the 11th century.
-The path which I walk sometimes is adjacent to the woods, others who have seen this series of photographs, locate the path in different parts of East Anglia, I was pleased by this, as it denotes the image as archetypal, maybe even picturesque which I feel naturally drawn to.
+This is Bedfordshire, these tracts of land haven't changed since the 11th century and maybe before this.
+The path which I walked regularly when I lived in the country is adjacent to the woods, some people seeing this series of photographs, locate the path in different parts of East Anglia, I was pleased by this, as it denotes the image as archetypal, maybe even picturesque which I feel drawn to.
 I was excited to learn about the Claude Glass and particularly it's use by tourists who used the device to experience the landscape in the 'correct way', as they had seen it rendered by artists in picturesque landscape paintings and engravings.

 A Claude glass (or black mirror) is a small mirror, slightly convex in shape, with its surface tinted a dark colour.
 Bound up like a pocket-book or in a carrying case, Claude glasses were used by artists, travelers and connoisseurs of landscape and landscape painting.
 They were famously used by picturesque artists in England in the late 18th and early 19th centuries as a frame for drawing sketches of picturesque landscapes.
 The user would turn his back on the scene to observe the framed view through the tinted mirror—in a sort of pre-photographic lens—which added the picturesque aesthetic of a subtle gradation of tones.